 GLOBAL ECOVILLAGE NETWORK

 Provides education regarding the health risks of GMOs (Genetically Modified Organisms) in our food supply.
 Genetically modified organisms (GMOs) are plants or animals engineered to contain foreign DNA, usually from non-related species.
 They're in 80% of processed food in America.
-Global Community Communications Alliance works with activist and educator Jaime Hall and others at GMO-Free Tucson to help promote higher food choices, including through our all-organic GMO-free full-service restaurant: Food For Ascension Cafe in Tucson, Arizona.
+Global Community Communications Alliance works with activist and educator Jaime Hall and others at GMO-Free Tucson to help promote higher food choices.

 INSTITUTO TECNOLOGICO DE NOGALES